 To make things simpler, we’re going to highlight the routers that we reviewed according to what they’re best for.

 Google Wi-Fi system – Best Wireless Router for Large Homes (Editor’s Choice)

-The best wireless router for large home needs to be one that can not only cover the entire area with string signals but can also ensure seamless user experience for all the members of the house hold.
-MU-MIMO routers are a must for homes with many power users; if two or more people are gaming or steaming HD movies at the same time, from the same router, there can be a disparity in bandwidth which can ruin the experience for both users.
+The best wireless router for large home needs to be one that can not only cover the entire area with strong signals but can also ensure seamless user experience for all the members of the household.
+MU-MIMO routers are a must for homes with many power users; if two or more people are gaming or streaming HD movies at the same time, from the same router, there can be a disparity in bandwidth which can ruin the experience for both users.

 The Google Wi-Fi system is probably our favorite router for large homes because of its ability to cover so much area and not compromise the strength of the connection at all.
 But if your house is smaller than 4000 square feet, MU-MIMO routers such as the ASUS AC88U will work just as well.

 ASUS RT-AC5300 – Best Wifi Router for Gaming (Editor’s Choice)

 When it comes to gaming, a stable connection is a must.
 Most wireless routers can provide a gamer with a reasonably stable connection but it’s worth mentioning that if several people are connected to the same router, the personal gaming might suffer.